shawnricecake/shawnricecake/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently enrolled in an internship.
-- :airplane: vision transformer
-- :airplane: lottery ticket hypothesis
-- :airplane: video object tracking